cypress-io/cypress/cypress/v1.0/documentation/1-Commands/46-type.md

 However, when Cypress is run in `cross browser mode`, Cypress uses the actual `OS keyboard` to type, and therefore the browser will fire all of its native events as you'd expect.

 This strategy works well because when you are in development you are working in Chrome.
-Using simulated events is extremely fast, the browser window does **NOT** need to be in focus, and because we simulate events identically to their native counterpart, your application code won't be able to tell the difference anyway.
+Using simulated events is extremely fast, the browser window does *not* need to be in focus.
+Because we simulate events identically to their native counterpart, your application code won't be able to tell the difference.
 But what about when you run your Cypress tests in other browsers?

-Because browsers implement events differently it's important to ensure each browser fires it's native events as it's programmed to do.
+Because browsers implement events differently, it's important to ensure each browser fires it's native events as it's programmed to do.
 Therefore when you run Cypress in `cross browser mode` we use the operating system to control the keyboard.
 In doing so, each browser will fire their native events with no event simulation.

 In other words, you get the best of both worlds: simulated when its practical to do so, and native when it needs to run across browsers.